Armstrong Audio

-Armstrong Audio, originally called Armstrong Wireless and Television Ltd. was a British manufacturer of radios and other audio equipment based in London, England.
+Armstrong Audio Ltd., originally called Armstrong Wireless and Television Ltd., was a British manufacturer of radios and other audio equipment based in London, England.
 Founded by Claude Charles Jackson in 1932.

 History

 Initially created to manufacture portable radios, during World War II their factory was used to manufacture radios, public address systems, and various electronic parts.
 After the war, they began to produce television sets, as well as long range radios for ships, but eventually ceased production of those lines to manufacture radios, amplifiers and tuners for home consumer use.
 In the 1950s when the high fidelity market began to take shape, the company name was changed to Armstrong Audio and they focused their marketing and manufacturing at becoming hi-fi specialists.

 During the 1960s and 1970s they were extremely successful, creating several durable radio models which are still in use by consumers today, but by the end of the 1970s their lease on their factory ran out and it was decided not to invest in a new one.
 The building was torn down and the owners redeveloped it.
 Using plans developed for a further radio model, some of the staff continued on as Armstrong Amplifiers, but due to a lack of capital and suitable manufacturing space, production did not last long.

 Today, what once was Armstrong Audio is now called Armstrong Hi-Fi and Video Services and is based in Walthamstow, and they provide maintenance contract to a number of retail stores.